Two-dimensional anisotropic vortex quantum droplets in dipolar Bose-Einstein condensates

-An analytical consideration can be developed as follows.
-For stationary QDs with a large norm, one can apply the Thomas-Fermi (TF) approximation, neglecting the kinetic-energy term in Eq. (\ref{GP-LHY}).
-In this case, the equilibrium density in the QD, $n_{e}$, determines the total energy (\ref {Ham}) as
+For stationary QDs with a large norm, one can apply the analytical Thomas-Fermi (TF) approximation, neglecting the kinetic-energy term in Eq. ( \ref{GP-LHY}).
+Then, the QD density, $n$, determines the total energy (\ref {Ham}) as